 The LEMON assessment tool can help you check for signs of a difficult airway and proceed accordingly.
 Follow these guidelines:

 - L: Look for visual signals that the airway may prove difficult, such as a broken jaw or loose dental structures.
+Difficulties also may occur if the patient is obese, has a high arched palate, a short neck or trauma to the face and neck.

 - E: Evaluate the airway with the 3-3-2 guideline.
 The mouth should be three fingers wide from top to bottom when open; so too should the space from the hyoid bone to chin.
 The area between the thyroid notch and hyoid bone should be a minimum of two fingers wide.